Balkans

 ARA

-BarcelonaSinisa Karan, candidate of the Alliance of Independent Social Democrats (SNSD) and a trusted man of the pro-Russian ultranationalist Milorad Dodik, He won the snap presidential election in Republika Srpska on Sunday with 50.9% of the vote, according to preliminary results from the Electoral Commission of Bosnia and Herzegovina.
-Karan, 63, a former Interior Minister and current Minister of Technology, was the separatist leader Dodik's personal choice to replace him after Dodik was sentenced last August to a six-year ban from holding public office for disobeying the decisions of High Representative Christian Schmidt, who was responsible for the veto.
+Karan, 63, a former Interior Minister and current Minister of Technology, was the candidate's personal choice. of the separatist Dodik to replace him after he was sentenced last August to a six-year ban from holding public office for disobeying the decisions of the international high-ranking official Christian Schmidt, who was in charge of overseeing compliance with the Dayton Peace Agreement.
 "Schmidt and his supporters wanted to disrupt the system of government established 30 years ago.
 I will not give in.
-We will continue with even greater strength," Karan said on Sunday after his party declared him the winner.
+We will continue with even greater strength," Karan said on Sunday, after his party declared him the winner.
 "The Serbian people have given a resounding answer today to any foreigner, to any usurper," he added.

 Cargando